mitotic/slidoc/test/ex01-basic.md

 Write a python function to add two numbers.

-Answer: text/x-code; weight=1,4
+Answer: text/x-code; weight=1,4; maxchars=210

-Concepts: questions, text response
+Tags: questions, text response

 Notes: This is an example of an open-ended text answer question.